Police Officer: Educational Requirements for Police Officers

 Many departments go beyond the basic prerequisites by requiring applicants to have completed some college coursework and a psychological profile.
 Also, prior to being hired and assigned to patrol, qualified individuals must complete a police training academy.

 It is common for police officers to complete training through an academy before being placed in a live work setting.
-In large police departments, new recruits receive a 12-14 week training period through their own in-house academy.
+In large police departments, new recruits receive 12-14 weeks of training through their own in-house academy.
 Police officers who work for smaller agencies might attend a larger academy within their state or region.
 Community colleges and universities provide police training academies as well.
 Typical academy training includes regular physical fitness and stamina exercises.
 All graduates must pass a written and physical fitness examination in order to be eligible for work.

 Academy training for new recruits includes coursework in a classroom setting.
 In some cases, young recruits, under the minimum age requirement of 21, will do simple work for a police department and attend classes for a few years until they meet the minimum age for street duty.
 Common areas of education during police training academies include: